 MicroMagic Marine phytoplankton is a highly nutritious blend of 5 live microalgae species that is suitable for most reef invertebrates.
-The new and improved formula of this wide spectrum feed offers broad particle size range (1-35 microns) and complete Omega-3 profile, to cater for most filter-feeders through all developmental stages.
+The new and improved formula of this wide spectrum feed offers a broad particle size range (1-35 microns) and a complete Omega-3 profile, to cater for most filter-feeders through all developmental stages.

 Why is phytoplankton important?

 Phytoplankton along with algae are primary producers in the aquatic ecosystems and are the foundation of the aquatic food chain.
-By using energy from sunlight, they convert dissolved inorganic nutrients such as nitrates, phosphates, and sulfur into proteins, fats, and carbohydrates and are then eaten by primary consumers like zooplankton, small fish, shellfish and crustaceans.
+By using energy from sunlight, they convert dissolved inorganic nutrients such as nitrates, phosphates, and sulphur into proteins, fats, and carbohydrates and are then eaten by primary consumers like zooplankton, small fish, shellfish and crustaceans.
 These in turn are fed on by secondary consumers, and so on.
 Therefore microalgae are the ultimate source of food and energy for other organisms in aquatic ecosystems.

 Who is MicroMagic Marine phytoplankton for?

 Filter feeders that rely directly on phytoplankton (microalgae) include bivalves like clams, scallops, mussels, and oysters, as well as hard and soft corals, feather dusters, sponges, ascidians, cleaner shrimp and zooplankton like rotifers, copepods, Daphnia and brine.
 Hence MicroMagic is a great nutritional source of food for most invertebrate filter feeders in your reef aquarium.
 Others who heavily benefit from MicroMagic in your tank are the secondary consumers: your fish and everything else that feeds on zooplankton.
 Zooplankton fed and enriched with microalgae, is packed with nutrients and pigments that get transferred to your fish when eaten.
-This means enhanced growth, health and coloration for all the inhabitants of your aquarium.
+This means enhanced growth, health and colouration for all the inhabitants of your aquarium.

 Why is MicroMagic beneficial to your tank?